Catherine22/MessageCenter/README.md

 # How to use
 ### MessagesCenter
 MessagesCenter bases on android support-v4 LocalBroadcastManager is a library.
-Server side send messages to client side with actionName.
+Server side sends messages to client side with actionName.

 LEARN MORE ABOUT MessagesCenter:
   - activity-to-activity, fragment-to-fragment, activity-to-fragment.